intermine/intermine-report-widgets/README.md

 6. *Data* requests are done from within the widget to speed up their initial loading.
 7. Files are served as UTF-8.
 8. Provide nice URL for fetching the widgets so it is easier to debug them in Network view, `/widget/24517/publications-displayer`.
+9. Provide info messages on each step of the compilation process so we can determine where problems lie.

 #### Optional